TiagoGE/CS2-Utilities/README.md

 ---

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [MIT LICENSE](LICENSE) file for details.
-You are free to use, copy, and run the executable.
-You may also modify the code if you wish, as long as the original copyright notice is included.